SE(3)-Equivariant and Noise-Invariant 3D Rigid Motion Tracking in Brain MRI: Methods

 \subsubsection{Architecture and training parameters}

-We implement the denoiser $\Psi$ as a 3D UNet \cite{ronneberger_u-net_2015} with 4 levels, each with 2 convolutional layers (32 $3\times3\times3$ kernels), ReLU non-linearities, and batch normalisation \cite{ioffe_batch_2015}.
-Inspired by \cite{kamath_we_2023,billot_robust_2023}, we remove the top skip-connection, which we found to affect reconstructions by reintroducing early noisy features at the last stage of the UNet.
+We implement the denoiser $\Psi$ as a 3D UNet \cite{ronneberger_u-net_2015} with 4 levels, each with 2 convolution layers of 32 $3\!\times\!3\!\times\!3$ kernels, ReLU activations, and batch normalisation \cite{ioffe_batch_2015}.
+Inspired by \cite{kamath_we_2023,billot_robust_2023}, we remove the top skip-connection, which affected reconstructions by reintroducing early noisy features at the last stage of the UNet.

 The pose regressor $\Phi$ is as a steerable E-CNN with 5 SE(3)-equivariant layers using $5\!\times\!5\!\times\!5$ kernels (i.e., $\varphi_m(x>5) = 0$), separated by equivariant ReLU non-linearities \cite{weiler_3d_2018}.
 The inputs are the scalar-valued images, and we set the outputs to be 64 scalar-valued channels.
 Finally, the 4 intermediate layers use 4, 16, and 16 fields of orders 0, 1, and 2, respectively.